uzh-dqbm-cmi/eustar_dgm4h/README.md

 ## Data

 The EUSTAR data used to produce the results in the paper is confidential and cannot be shared.
 However, to facilitate reproducibility, we implemented a framework that allows the user to generate artificial data with the same structure as EUSTAR.
-The artificial data is randomly generated, and thus the evaluation results on this artificial data does not reflect the evaluation results presented in the paper.
+The artificial data is randomly generated, and thus the evaluation results on this artificial data do not reflect the evaluation results presented in the paper.

 ## Code
 The model implementation builds upon the